meilisearch/documentation/learn/advanced/faceted_search.md

 ### Multi-select facets

 Multi-select or disjunctive facets use the `OR` logical operator.
-They allow users to choose multiple options within a facet so they don’t have to perform more than one search to find the products they’re looking for.
+They allow users to choose multiple options within a facet, so they don’t have to perform more than one search to find the products they’re looking for.
 You can use the `AND` operator to allow users to select different facets.
 For example, LED lights from the brand `Sunlite` within the `Tools & Home Improvement` category:

 <CodeSamples id="faceted_search_disjunctive_facets_1" />